Scenic Hot Springs: Your Complete Guide to Washington’s Most Exclusive Alpine Soak

 Timing Strategy: Arrive early (6:30-7:00 AM starts) for the most peaceful experience and best parking availability.

 Food and Hydration: Bring more water than you think you need.
-Hot springs dehydrate you faster than expected, especially at altitude.
+Hot springs dehydrate you faster than expected.

 Photography: Respect other soakers’ privacy when taking photos.
 The setting provides incredible landscape shots without needing to include people.